lucas-isenmann/gracoon-client/readme.md

 Copy the example environment configuration file example:

-    cp src/.env.json.example src/.env.json
+    cp .env.example .env

-Change the `.env.json` with the ip/domain of the server and the port used.
+Change the `.env` with the ip/domain of the server and the port used.

 To launch it in a developpement environment: